 We stayed up late, talking and laughing on the roof and later in her room, and we told each other everything about our lives, our jobs, our families.
 But there were no kisses that night.
 In the movies, that first kiss is the falling-in-love moment, but we were already there.
 By the time I said good night and walked down the stairs to my room, I knew this was going to be more than a one-week holiday, and Steph told me later that she knew it, too.

-Our first kiss came the next day, as we were walking across the Golden Gate Bridge toward Marin.
+Our first kiss of thousands came the next day, as we were walking across the Golden Gate Bridge toward Marin.
 And yeah, it was – memorable.
 Beyond memorable, beyond fireworks, but we kept walking.
 At the other side of the bridge we turned around, and as we were walking back toward San Francisco, we were talking about where we wanted to live.
 She said she wanted “A small house, maybe, with no children,” and later she told me she’d been a bit worried about the no-kids line, since that’s a dealbreaker for some men.
 Not for me; I prefer the company of grown-ups, and I’d be a lousy father anyway.

 “Sounds great,” I said, “but a house is a lot of money and work.
 I’d prefer a cheap apartment somewhere, and we’ll run a pirate radio station out of the back room.”

 “Yeah,” she said, “like Pump Up the Volume.”
 Of course, we had both loved that movie.

 At the city-side of the Bridge, we had another moment that we both remembered fondly for the rest of our time together.
 We were sitting in the park area, we were a little tuckered from our mile-long walk across the water and back, and we’d briefly run out of conversation.
 Nothing was said for perhaps twenty seconds, and then Stephanie said, “A comfortable silence.”
 Meaning, it’s great for us to talk with each other all day and all night, but it’s also OK to have stretches with nothing much to say.